balfieri/aws/README.md

 Once all instances have been harvested and deleted, they should all be in the shutting-down or terminated state.
 After about 15 minutes, terminated instances will drop off the <b>my_insts</b> list.</p>

+# A Convenient Script to Launch and Harvest Results

+This section discusses a convenient script to canonically launch an application on multiple instances and harvest the results.
+It uses the above scripts and ties it all together.

+(coming soon)

 Bob Alfieri<br>
 Chapel Hill, NC